Is Mg Same As Ml

 The fundamental difference between mg and mL lies in what they measure:

 This difference is crucial.
-The same mass of different substances can occupy different volumes.
-For instance, 1 gram (1000 mg) of cotton will occupy a significantly larger volume than 1 gram of lead, because lead is much denser.
 Similarly, 1 mL of water weighs approximately 1 gram, whereas 1 mL of oil weighs less.
-Therefore, a direct conversion between mg and mL is impossible without knowing the density of the substance.
+Even so, the same mass of different substances can occupy different volumes.
+That's why for instance, 1 gram (1000 mg) of cotton will occupy a significantly larger volume than 1 gram of lead, because lead is much denser.
+Which means, a direct conversion between mg and mL is impossible without knowing the density of the substance.

 Density: The Bridge (or Lack Thereof) Between mg and mL